Keith Amemiya: 2022 Hawaii lieutenant gubernatorial election

 With 23.2% of the vote, Amemiya placed third in the 2022 Democratic primary election for Hawaii lieutenant governor and was thus eliminated.

+After elections

+In 2023, Governor Josh Green appointed Amemiya to lead the governor's sports task force, which develops sports strategies to benefit Hawaii.
+In 2024, he was recognized by the task force's parent department for bringing together donors to enable Hawaii's first girl's high school flag football season.
+Other projects in which Amemiya was involved include the state's first high school surfing championship and a new entertainment center with pickleball courts in downtown Honolulu, both realized in 2025.

 Personal life

 Amemiya's biological parents divorced when he was 10 years old, and he was raised afterward by a friend's family.

 Amemiya met his wife, Bonny (née Suzui), in 1995 when she was the CFO of a local fast food chain.
 They married in 1996 and have a son.

 In February 2021, Amemiya was appointed as executive director of Central Pacific Bank Foundation.